wp-plugins/rss-image-widget/readme.txt

 * Much more

 Please be aware that I'll only be updating this if I need to.
 Feel free to come on board and contribute!

+== Upgrade Notice ==

+If you're upgrading and you made changes to the template I provided please note that the template is no longer in use.
+In that case maybe hold off upgrading if you're not confident editing the actual plugin file.

 == Screenshots ==